memgraph/docs/mage/query-modules/python/elasticsearch-synchronization.md

 #### **Input**
 - `index_name: str` -> A name of the index.
 - `query: str` -> Query written as JSON.
+- `size: int` -> Size (per shard) of the batch sent at each iteration.
+- `from_: int` -> Starting document offset.
+By default, you cannot page through more than 10,000 hits using the `from` and size parameters.
+To page through more hits, use the `search_after` parameter.
 - `aggregations: Optional[Mapping[str, Mapping[str, Any]]]` -> Check out the (docs)[https://elasticsearch-py.readthedocs.io/en/v8.5.3/api.html#elasticsearch.Elasticsearch.search]
 - `aggs: Optional[Mapping[str, Mapping[str, Any]]]` -> Check out the (docs)[https://elasticsearch-py.readthedocs.io/en/v8.5.3/api.html#elasticsearch.Elasticsearch.search]